Dental Implants in Dallas

 Dental implants are the modern gold standard of tooth replacement.
 They are the most stable and longest lasting option for replacing missing teeth, and they look, feel and act just like real teeth.
 Dr. Ovadia and Dr. Tanur always recommend dental implants for patients who are able to receive them.

 A dental implant is a titanium post that acts as an artificial tooth root.
-The implant acts as the supporting foundation for replacement teeth.
+The implant acts as the supporting foundation for the replacement tooth.
 Dental implants are the most stable, longest-lasting and most lifelike tooth replacement option.

 Skilled dental implant specialists

 Dr. Tanur and Dr. Ovadia are highly trained specialists in the placement of dental implants.
 They are very meticulous in planning and treatment and use the latest technology to ensure you achieve the best possible results.

 The bone into which the implant is inserted actually fuses to the implant surfaces and anchors the implant strongly in the jaw.
 The integrated implant is then as strong, or stronger, than a regular tooth root.

 Both doctors are Diplomates of the American Board of Periodontology.
 Only 10% of periodontists have earned this status, which is granted only after passing a thorough and rigorous exam on dental implant procedures and other aspects of periodontics.